brugal/wolfcamql/README-ioquake3.txt

                                       behaviour, 0 for standard q3
   cl_mouseAccelOffset               - Tuning the acceleration curve, see below

+  con_autoclear			    - Set to 0 to disable clearing console
+  				      input text when console is closed

   in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands